frejahbarkler/41934_GR15_A3/README.md

 Other uses cases waiting for our use case to be completed could be use cases determining the price of the building, or shop lists.

+#### **IDM diagram**

+The idea of the use case is shown in the diagram below.
+The highlighted green boxes are the ones which are developed in the tool so far.
+The purpose of this diagram is to show the goal of the tool, while focusing on a more narrow area.

 <img src="https://github.com/frejahbarkler/41934_GR15_A3/blob/main/BPMN.svg">

 #### **Input**